Updated June 6, 2022

 Program Eligibility for Student Financial Assistance – Information for Post-Secondary Institutions:

-Post-secondary institutions are adapting and modifying study programs and using alternative program delivery methods to ensure continuity of learning for students during the COVID-19 pandemic.
+Post-secondary institutions adapted study programs and used alternative program delivery methods to ensure continuity of learning for students as a result of the COVID-19 pandemic.

-The following guidance is provided to assist institutions seeking StudentAid BC student financial assistance program eligibility for study programs affected by COVID-19.
+The following guidance is provided to assist institutions seeking StudentAid BC student financial assistance program eligibility for study programs impacted by COVID-19.

 For more information on StudentAid BC program eligibility, please consult Chapter 2 of the StudentAid BC Policy Manual.